-In the design and scale up of new alloys, QuesTek utilizes some of the world’s most sophisticated production, testing and characterization equipment located in our in-house laboratory, at local academic institutions (e.g., Northwestern University, Illinois Institute of Technology) and at other outside facilities and test labs.
+In the design and scale up of new alloys, QuesTek utilizes some of the world’s most sophisticated production, testing and characterization equipment located in our in-house laboratory, at local academic institutions (e.g., Northwestern University, Illinois Institute of Technology) and at other outside facilities (e.g., Argonne National Lab) and outside independent test labs.

 Facilities & Resources

 We operate from our wholly-owned, 12,000-ft2 facility, which contains offices, laboratories and equipment for alloy prototype production, and for material testing characterization.

 - Bühler MAM-1 compact arc-melter (3500°C capability; 10-20 gram capacity)